uclab-potsdam/inflect/README.md

 ![img](img/#-110,119,396,489&00f900&16,312,288,448,18,178,205,223&&folder_structure.png)

-The Markdown files are the sources for the stories.
+The Markdown files contain the source texts for the stories.
 They are stored at the root level of the framework's file structure.
 You are currently reading the content of `README.md`, which is the default file loaded when no other story file is specified.

 You can open a story file by adding its filename without the extension `.md` behind the URL's hash.
 For example, the story file `visualizations.md` is displayed by the !inflect framework when this URL is opened: